Connect with others who understand.

 Exercising yields many health benefits — including potentially helping with GERD symptoms.
 However, particularly strenuous physical activity can worsen symptoms for some people.
 Speak with your doctor as to whether any type of exercise is OK for you or if you should stick to lower-impact activities like swimming, brisk walks, yoga, or light weight lifting.

-Stop Using Products Containing Nicotine
+Avoid Products Containing Nicotine

 Nicotine, a stimulant found in tobacco and vaping devices, may relax the lower esophageal sphincter, a muscle located at the bottom of the esophagus.
 This muscle helps keep acid down.

-Choose Loose Clothing
+Choose Loose-Fitting Clothing

 Clothes that are tight around the waist can squeeze your stomach and push acid up, causing reflux.